-Reserved ADSs

-We have granted to the underwriters an option, exercisable within 30 days from the date of this prospectus, to purchase up to an additional 7,965,000 ADSs to cover over-allotments.

-the same rights, including dividend rights, except for voting and conversion rights.
-In respect of matters requiring shareholder approval, each Class A ordinary share is entitled to one vote, and each Class B ordinary share is entitled to ten votes.
-Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof.
-Class A ordinary shares are not convertible into Class B ordinary shares under any circumstance.
-Class B ordinary shares will automatically convert into the same number of Class A ordinary shares under certain circumstances.
-For a description of Class A ordinary shares and Class

-At our request, the underwriters have reserved for sale, at the initial public offering price, up to an aggregate of 3,717,000 ADSs offered in this offering to some of our directors, officers, employees, business associates and related persons through a directed share program.

-B ordinary shares, see "Description of Share Capital."

-Use of proceeds We expect that we will receive net proceeds of approximately US\$673.6 million from this offering and the concurrent private placements, or US\$779.1 million if the underwriters exercise in full their over-allotment option to purchase additional ADSs, after deducting underwriting discounts and commissions and estimated net offering expenses.
+Use of proceeds We expect that we will receive net proceeds of approximately US\$507.9 million from this offering and the concurrent private placements, or US\$582.7 million if the underwriters exercise in full their over-allotment option to purchase additional ADSs, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, assuming an initial public offering price of US\$10.00 per ADS, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus.
 We intend to use the net proceeds from this offering and the concurrent private placements as follows: (i) approximately US\$180 million for investing in our technology and research and development activities; (ii) approximately US\$180 million for expanding our sales and marketing activities; and (iii) the balance for other general corporate purposes, including potential strategic acquisitions and investments.
 See "Use of Proceeds" for more information.

-We will not receive any of the proceeds from the sale of ADSs by the selling shareholders.

-NYSE symbol RENN

-Depositary Citibank, N.A.
+NYSE symbol RENN Depositary Citibank, N.A.
 Lock-up We, our directors and executive officers, and our principal existing shareholders have agreed with the underwriters not to sell, transfer or dispose of any ADSs, ordinary shares or similar securities for a period of 180 days after the date of this prospectus.
 In addition, we have instructed Citibank, N.A., as depositary, not to accept any deposit of ordinary shares or issue any ADSs for 180 days after the date of this prospectus (other than in connection with this offering), unless we otherwise instruct the depositary with the prior written consent of the representatives of the underwriters.
 See "Underwriting."
 Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of risks you should carefully consider before investing in our ADSs.

-The number of ordinary shares that will be outstanding immediately after this offering:

-• is based upon 1,023,521,970 ordinary shares outstanding as of the date of this prospectus, assuming the conversion of all outstanding preferred shares into 725,668,320 ordinary shares immediately upon the completion of this offering;

-excludes 51,683,790 ordinary shares issuable upon the exercise of share options outstanding as of the date of this prospectus, at a weighted average exercise price of US\$0.61 per share;
+The number of ordinary shares that will be outstanding immediately after this offering: is based upon 1,023,521,970 ordinary shares out 725,668,320 ordinary shares immediately upon t standing as of the date of this prospectus, assuming the conversion of all outstanding preferred shares into he completion of this offering; excludes 48,337,290 ordinary shares issuable up price of US\$0.42 per share; on the exercise of share options outstanding as of the date of this prospectus, at a weighted average exercise

-· includes 26,098,810 restricted ordinary shares (i.e. ordinary shares issued but unvested) as of the date of this prospectus; and excludes 67,782,628 ordinary shares reserved for future issuances under our equity incentive plans.
+- excludes 27,690,530 restricted ordinary shares (i.e. ordinary shares issued but unvested) as of the date of this prospectus; and - excludes 71,129,128 ordinary shares reserved for future issuances under our equity incentive plans.